Colony of Queensland: Other events

 In 1899, the world's first Labor Party Government, with Premier Anderson Dawson as the leader, was elected into power only to last one week.
 In July 1899 Queensland offered to send a force of 250 mounted infantry to help Britain in the Second Boer War (Second Anglo-Boer War).
 Also in that year, gold production at Charters Towers peaked.
 The first natural gas find in Queensland and Australia was at Roma in 1900 as a team was drilling a water well.
-The Mahina Cyclone of 1899 strikes Cape York Peninsula, destroying a pearling fleet in Princess Charlotte Bay.
+The Mahina Cyclone of 1899 struck Cape York Peninsula, destroying a pearling fleet in Princess Charlotte Bay.
 The cyclone claimed the lives of around 400 people, making it Queensland's worst maritime disaster.

 Immigration

 During the 1890s many workers known as the Kanakas were brought to Queensland from neighbouring Pacific Island nations to work in the sugar cane fields.
 Some of whom had been kidnapped under a process known as Blackbirding.
-When Australia was federated in 1901, the White Australia policy came into effect, whereby all foreign workers in Australia were deported under the Pacific Island Labourers Act of 1901.
+When Australia was federated in 1901, the White Australia policy came into effect, whereby all foreign workers in Australia were deported under the Pacific Island Labourers Act 1901.
 At this time between 7,000 and 10,000 Pacific Islanders were living in Queensland.
 Most of them had been deported by 1908, by which time there were only 1,500–2,500 remaining.